caleb-bender/atoms/Documentation/2.0.x/AtomsMutationTemplates.md

 ```
 Like the `IAtomicQueryTemplate<T>` interface's `QueryLazy` and `QueryAsync` methods, an object containing parameters as C# properties can be passed into `MutateAsync` if the mutation requires them.
 Otherwise, they can be let empty.

-Essentially, an implementation of `IAtomicMutationTemplate<T>` contains a reusable template for writing to the database as many times as necessary.
+Essentially, an implementation of `IAtomicMutationTemplate` contains a reusable template for writing to the database as many times as necessary.
 The only state it contains is immutable and set once on construction, any objects like a connection are open and closed within the scope of the `MutateAsync` method.
 ## Creating a mutation template using `SqlServerRawTemplateBuilder`
 In addition to being able to create an `IAtomicQueryTemplate<T>` instance with `SqlServerRawTemplateBuilder`, the same can be done for an `IAtomicMutationTemplate`.
 Here is an example that constructs a mutation template that changes all blog posts with genre `Horror` to a new genre:
 ```csharp